FLIPHAT: Joint Differential Privacy for High Dimensional Sparse Linear Bandits: FLIPHAT: ALGORITHM DESIGN REGRET ANALYSIS

 \textit{Third}, we use N-IHT (Algorithm \ref{alg:noisy-IHT}) as the private sparse linear regression oracle to estimate the linear parameter from the observed samples.
 At the beginning of $(\ell+1)$-th episode (line 8), we feed N-IHT the data $(X_\ell,y_\ell)$ consisting of the chosen contexts and observed rewards from the $\ell$th episode (line 13).
 Other tuning parameters $(s,\epsilon,\delta,\eta,C)$ are not explicitly mentioned as they stay same for all $\ell$'s.

 \begin{theorem} FLIPHAT preserves $(\epsilon, \delta)$-JDP. \end{theorem} To this end, we point out that FLIPHAT also enjoys the reward-DP \citep{hanna2024differentially}, where the algorithm only ensures the privacy protection of the reward stream.
 In this setup, the adversary is only allowed to perturb the reward stream which is quite a strong restriction on the nature of the adversary.
 JDP protects against a more general adversary and protects the information in both rewards and contexts.
-This is important for applications where context is a user data, e.g. personalized medicine.